About Real Estate Registration Trustee

 Real Estate Registration Trustee

-All Trustee Offices act as authorised extensions of the DLD, enabling clients to complete property-related procedures without having to visit the Dubai Land Department.
+All trustee offices act as authorised extensions of the DLD, enabling clients to complete property-related procedures without visiting the Dubai Land Department.

 The Role of Real Estate Registration Trustees in Dubai

 Previously, these transactions could only be completed by visiting the Dubai Land Department directly.
-Today, the same procedures can be carried out more quickly and conveniently through a Trustee Office.
-All documents issued via a Trustee centre carry the same legal validity as those provided by the DLD.
+Today, the same procedures can be carried out more conveniently through a trustee office.
+All documents issued via a trustee centre carry the same legal validity as those provided by the DLD.

-- Property vendor registration – service providers, such as maintenance, facilities management, or cleaning companies, are registered through property management systems, the DLD procurement platform, or directly with developers.
+Property vendor registration, for service providers such as maintenance, facilities management, or cleaning companies, is processed through property management systems, the DLD procurement platform, or directly with developers.

 Why Choosing an Approved Property Registration Trustee in Dubai Matters